Naropap1/todoist_secretary_bot/README.md

     *   Click "Create Credentials" > "OAuth client ID".
     *   Application type: **Desktop app**.
     *   Download the JSON file, rename it to `client_secret.json`, and place it in the root directory of this project.
+    *   Navigate to APIs & Services > OAuth consent screen > Audience.
+    *   Add any users who will use the service with `+ Add Users`.

 ### 3. First Run